brootaylor/brootaylor-v3/src/_content/pages/about.md

 I wouldn't call myself a "[full-stack developer](https://bradfrost.com/blog/post/full-stack-developers/){rel=external}" per se, regardless of what some of my previous roles may indicate.
 I know how to do full-stack development, not because I necessarily wanted to, but <span id="fnref:fullstack" rel="doc-noteref"><a href="#fn:fullstack" rel="footnote">because I've had to <sup>2</sup></a></span>.

-Here's a longer read on [who I am personally](/about/me).
+Here's a bit of a longer read on [who I am personally](/about/me).

 ---

-## My skill set
+## My technical skill set

-Some of the skills I've picked up over the 20 years I've been building websites:
+Some of the technical skills I've picked up over the 20 years I've been building websites:

 <div class="full-bleed | flow">
   <ul>